harshalschaudhari/SavvySqlChart/README.md

 # SavvySqlChart

 Savvy SQL CHART (Book)
-publication dateSep 12, 2014  publication descriptionWorkShopBook
+publication dateSep 12, 2014  publication description WorkShopBook

 publication descriptionWho is this book For? if you can answer "YES" to all of these